hal0177/oz-governor-mcp/README.md

 These proposals can have an arbitrary number of options, where each option contains on-chain data that can be executed after a successful voting round.

-Along with the `targets`, `values` and `calldatas` parameters that are passed to the `propose` function, a parameter for number of options `nOptions`, number of winning options `nWinners` and indices of each option within the `calldatas` array is specified.
+Included in the `targets`, `values` and `calldatas` parameters that are passed to the `propose` function, exists metadata describing number of options `nOptions`, number of winning options `nWinners` and indices of each option.

 These indices specify the starting location of each option in the `targets`, `values` and `calldatas` arrays.